 This is why life insurance companies offer them – they are some of the few entities that can offer protection on both sides of the life/death coin.
 Their margin spreads, along with the actuarial probabilities, help ensure the companies earn a profit on the business.

 The simplest option is Single Life, and these pay out an income benefit until the annuitant passes away.
+Joint Life policies typically cover spouses and will pay until both annuitants pass away.
+Still, normally, the monthly amount is lower to offset the potential of receiving benefits for a longer period of time.

-Joint Life policies typically cover spouses and will pay until both annuitants pass away, but normally, the monthly amount is lower to offset the potential of receiving benefits for a more extended period of time.
-The biggest downside to these options is if the annuitants pass away within the first few years since the income streams will cease at that point.
+The biggest downside to these options is that if the annuitants pass away within the first few years of the payout, the income streams will cease at that point.

 Making Informed Decisions on Annuity Income

 It is important to consider all the investment options available with your advisor before making any major financial decisions.
-Annuities can be a great solution for the right situation, but they are not appropriate for everyone.

-They can also be very complicated products, and we do our best to break them down piece by piece to ensure the client fully understands what they are purchasing.
-As independents, we have a wide variety of options available at our fingertips, and we continue to analyze them all to make sure we are only utilizing the best options at any point in time.
-Income solutions are only one reason to consider an annuity policy, but there are others that fit other goals as well, and we may cover these topics in a future blog post.
+We do our best to break them down piece by piece to ensure the client fully understands what they are purchasing.
+We have a wide variety of options available at our fingertips, and we continue to analyze them all to make sure we are only utilizing the best options at any point in time.

 Annuity Income – Highlights

-• Pensions are becoming increasingly rare, so an annuity may be a way to receive an additional income stream.
+- Pensions are becoming increasingly rare, so an annuity may be a way to receive an additional income stream.

-• There are various payout options, and it is important to consider what may be most appropriate to your specific situation.
+- There are various payout options, and it is important to consider what may be most appropriate to your specific situation.

 Speak With a Trusted Advisor

-If you have any questions about strategic travel budgeting, our investment portfolio, taxes, retirement planning, our 401(k)-recommendation service, or anything else in general, please call our office at (586) 226-2100.
+If you have any questions about your investment portfolio, retirement planning, tax strategies, our 401(k) recommendation service, or other general questions, please give our office a call at (586) 226-2100.
 Please feel free to forward this commentary to a friend, family member, or co-worker.
-If you have had any changes to your income, job, family, health insurance, risk tolerance, or overall financial situation, please give us a call so we can discuss it.
+If you have had any changes to your income, job, family, health insurance, risk tolerance, or your overall financial situation, please give us a call so we can discuss it.

 We hope you learned something today.
 If you have any feedback or suggestions, we would love to hear them.